sighupio/fury-kubernetes-monitoring/README.md

 ## Examples

-To see examples on how to customize Fury Kubernetes Monitoring packages please go to [examples](examples) directory.
+To see examples on how to customize Fury Kubernetes Monitoring packages, please go to [examples](examples) directory.

 ## License